gcallah/work/chaps/weber.md

 - Callahan, Gene.
 2007.
 "Ideal types and the historical method". *Collingwood and British Idealism Studies* 53–68.

 - Campbell, Colin.
 2018. *The Romantic Ethic and the Spirit of Modern Consumerism* (New extended).
-Palgrave Macmillan.
+London: Palgrave Macmillan.

 - Gordon, M. 1982. *In Search of the Spirit of Capitalism : An Essay on Max Weber’s Protestant Ethic Thesis*.
 New York: Columbia University Press.